nghin/vacsf.org.dev/_posts/meditations/2016-03-21-Abusing-Grace.md

 The preaching of "do not abuse God's grace" is only valid if God's grace does in fact cause an increase in sins.
 But this is not what the Bible said.
 It said that the sinful passions were aroused by the law (Romans 7:5), not by God's grace.
 It is the misdirected focus on sin that puts people in a downward spiral.
 The more they try to avoid sin, the more they're drawn to it like a dog returning to its vomit (Proverbs 26:11).

 In 1 Corinthians 15:56 Paul states in no uncertain term that the power of sin is the law.
-This is quite an unexpected thing to most students of the Bible; because they will almost always resort to using the law to restraint the flesh, but in reality it produces the opposite effect, it arouses the sinful passion of the flesh.
+This is quite an unexpected thing to most students of the Bible; because they will almost always resort to using the law to restrain the flesh, but in reality it produces the opposite effect, it arouses the sinful passion of the flesh.

 Let us revisit Romans 7:5 in a slightly larger context.